 Entrepreneurs and business owners often conflate Marketing and Selling.
 They often believe Marketing and Selling is the same concept with the same objective.

 - Short-term focus.
-The efforts behind a sales campaign are difficult to maintain longer-term.
-Selling is a short-term tactic that can soon get on people’s nose if too aggressive, causing them to ignore the messaging or to look elsewhere.
+The efforts behind a sales campaign are difficult to maintain long term.
+Selling is a short-term tactic that can soon get on people's noses if too aggressive, causing them to ignore the messaging or to look elsewhere.

 - Ignores customer needs.
-Sales focuses on moving a product, and ignores customer needs.
+Sales focus on moving a product and ignore customer needs.
 Marketing focuses on customer needs, and this strategy leads to growth.

 - Risk for poor reviews.
 Just as the customer’s needs or wants are not considered.
 Negative feedback is also not considered in the mix.
 Influencing the buying decision in this manner can increase the potential for negative reviews from one customer to another and online.